Experts: Gulf freeze may boost gas prices, but only briefly

 A deep freeze in the Gulf state region and beyond that killed dozens of people, left millions without power and jeopardized drinking water systems also forced as many as 11 refineries offline, according to travel app GasBuddy.
 The resulting capacity cuts could drive gas prices up by about 10 to 20 cents per gallon, said Patrick DeHaan, the head of petroleum analysis at GasBuddy.

 The national average for a gallon of gas is currently between $2.54 and $2.57 depending on who you ask, meaning prices could rise to around $2.75 per gallon fairly quickly.
+That would be the highest price since the summer of 2019 and the highest seasonal price in more than five years, according to GasBuddy.

 Fortunately, it shouldn’t last long, assuming refineries get up and running at full strength after the frigid weather moves out.

 “Once power is restored, once temperatures rise above freezing, refineries will restart, oil production will restart and it shouldn’t have more than a several-weeks impact,” DeHaan said.